-- 1. Healthy, integrated and viable rural areas should be supported by: - a) building upon rural character, and leveraging rural amenities and assets; - b) promoting regeneration, including the redevelopment of brownfield sites; - c) accommodating an appropriate range and mix of housing in rural settlement areas; - d) using rural infrastructure and public service facilities efficiently; - e) promoting diversification of the economic base and employment opportunities through goods and services, including value-added products and the sustainable management or use of resources; - f) providing opportunities for sustainable and diversified tourism, including leveraging historical, cultural, and natural assets;

-- g) conserving biodiversity and considering the ecological benefits provided by nature; and - h) providing opportunities for economic activities in prime agricultural areas, in accordance with policy 4.3. - 2.
+- 1. Healthy, integrated and viable rural areas should be supported by: - a) building upon rural character, and leveraging rural amenities and assets; - b) promoting regeneration, including the redevelopment of brownfield sites; - c) accommodating an appropriate range and mix of housing in rural settlement areas; - d) using rural infrastructure and public service facilities efficiently; - e) promoting diversification of the economic base and employment opportunities through goods and services, including value-added products and the sustainable management or use of resources; - f) providing opportunities for sustainable and diversified tourism, including leveraging historical, cultural, and natural assets; - g) conserving biodiversity and considering the ecological benefits provided by nature; and - h) providing opportunities for economic activities in prime agricultural areas, in accordance with policy 4.3. - 2.
+In rural areas, rural settlement areas shall be the focus of growth and development and their vitality and regeneration shall be promoted. - 3.
 When directing development in rural settlement areas in accordance with policy 2.3, planning authorities shall give consideration to locally appropriate rural characteristics, the scale of development and the provision of appropriate service levels.